 - Reindeer Romp

-We manage and raise restricted and general-purpose funds for donors who want to make long-term and legacy investments in the City of Denton parks and public space system.
+We manage and raise restricted and general-purpose funds.
+Thus are the home for donors who want to make long-term and legacy investments in Denton parks and public spaces.

 - Wiggle Field Dog Park

 - Eureka 2 Playground

 We provide access to recreational opportunities and child care services to children from low income families.

 - After-School Care: Studies show that children who return from school to an empty house have lower self-esteem, lower academic achievement and higher levels of depression.
 For this reason, we provide partial scholarships to help children have access to after-school care.
 Including both recreational activities and educational support.

 - Pre-K: Pre-K helps develop foundational skills like learning to be a learner, finding one’s own curiosity and developing problem solving techniques.
 Partial scholarships through the Denton Parks Foundation, help cover the cost for Pre-K. And as a result, more children in our community have access to a foundation for a lifetime of learning.